ivanvs/pidginmq-website/docs/queues.md

 ## Pause Queue

-PidginMQ can pause processing jobs for specific queue without stopping a client.
+PidginMQ can pause processing jobs for specific queues without stopping a client.

 Method for pausing queue processing is `pauseQueue`: